These apple seed-shaped bugs are everywhere in the Big Apple!

 Bed Bug Bites

-Finding mysterious bite marks that seem to appear during the night is the most common way that people discover they have bed bugs.
+Finding mysterious bug bites in the morning is the most common way that people discover they have bed bugs.

 Not everyone will react to bug bites in the same way.
-Some people might not have any reaction at all while others will find little red bumps or markings the next morning.
+Many people end up with little red bumps or welts, but others don’t have any visible reactions at all.

 Bed bugs normally come out and feed at night while you sleep.
-They typically feed every five to ten days, and each meal takes an average of 3-15 minutes.
+They typically feed every 3–7 days, and each meal takes an average of 5–10 minutes.

-When bed bugs bite, they pierce the skin with two hollow tubes — one injects saliva while the other extracts blood.
-Bed bug saliva includes certain compounds that act as an anesthetic and a mild anticoagulant so you won’t notice when you’ve been bitten.
+When bed bugs bite, they pierce the skin with two hollow tubes; one injects saliva while the other extracts blood.
+Bed bug saliva includes certain compounds that act as an anesthetic to prevent their host from feeling pain and waking up.

 If you happen to move in your sleep or if a bed bug is unable to feed in a certain spot, they may shift around and bite at a different spot until they’re full.
 This sometimes results in a zig-zag or line pattern of bites on your skin, referred to as the “breakfast, lunch, and dinner” pattern.